Bank of Japan keeps policy steady, upgrades economic outlook

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

 The central bank has injecting trillions of yen (billions of dollars) into the economy, seeking to spur demand and counter deflation.
+Major drivers of growth such as housing investment and public spending have remained flat, the bank said, while exports have recovered somewhat thanks to recoveries in China, the U.S. and Europe.

+Still, earlier this month the government revised its estimate for real annual growth in the January-March quarter to 1 percent from a previous estimate of 2.2 percent.
+A key factor constraining potential demand is wages, which have remained relatively flat.